 - Member of team that represented a major international retailer in a tax constitutional challenge before the federal court, on Commerce Caluse, Equal Protection, and Federal Relations Act grounds.
 See Wal-Mart Puerto Rico, Inc. v.
 Juan C. Zaragoza-Gomez, 174 F. Supp.
 3d 585 (DPR 2016).

-- Defending taxpayers in tax deficiency proceedings brought by the Puerto Rico Treasury Department, the municipalities, and CRIM.
+- Defended taxpayers in tax deficiency proceedings brought by the Puerto Rico Treasury Department, the municipalities, and CRIM.

-- Representing petroleum companies in consumer class actions before the Puerto Rico and federal courts, and in multidistrict litigation before the U.S. District Court for the Southern District of New York.
+- Represented petroleum companies in consumer class actions before the Puerto Rico and federal courts, and in multidistrict litigation before the U.S. District Court for the Southern District of New York.

-- He also successfully represented the PR Office of the Courts Administration in a case which resulted in the landmark decision by the U.S. Court of Appeals for the First Circuit that Puerto Rico is not constitutionally required to provide a jury in civil cases.
+- Represented the PR Office of the Courts Administration in a case which resulted in the landmark decision in favor of client by the U.S. Court of Appeals for the First Circuit that Puerto Rico is not constitutionally required to provide a jury in civil cases.
 González-Oyarzun v.
-Caribbean City Builders, 2015 WL 4881092.
+Caribbean City Builders, 798 F. 3rd 26 (1st Cir 2015).

 - His Puerto Rico Supreme Court published opinions include: